Illinois parts-maker fights U.S. IRS over cross-border tax deal

 The filing said Illinois Tool decided to repatriate cash from its roughly $6.4 billion of earnings held overseas.

 The company structured the transaction as a loan, with a maturity date and a fixed interest rate.
-But in 2010 the IRS uncharacterized the loan as a taxable dividend, the filing said.
+But in 2010 the IRS recharacterized the loan as a taxable dividend, the filing said.

 The case comes amid growing scrutiny of international corporate tax issues.
 An anti-tax avoidance project is under way at the Organization for Economic Co-operation and Development.
 Known as the Base Erosion and Profit Shifting (BEPS) project, the effort calls for revising tax treaties, tightening rules and increasing government tax information sharing.